-In fact, thousands and thousands of riders have had those experiences, too.
+In fact, thousands and thousands of riders have had those experiences too.
 The data show us that braking errors are common in motorcycle crashes.
-Regardless of whose ‘fault’ a situation might have been (a car driver’ fault, the rider’s fault, both, or neither), the ability to get your bike stopped quickly (or even slowed down quickly) is critical to avoiding collisions.
+Regardless of whose ‘fault’ a situation might have been (a car driver’s fault, the rider’s fault, both, or neither) the ability to get your bike stopped quickly, or even slowed down quickly, is critical to avoiding collisions.

-Unfortunately, maximum braking is a skill that many riders do not have, and even for those riders that do know how, many make mistakes in ‘the moment of truth.’
+Unfortunately, maximum braking is a skill that many riders do not have.
+Even for those riders that do know how, many make mistakes in ‘the moment of truth’.
 Too many crashes, injuries, and fatalities are occurring as a result of poor braking or braking errors.
-I believe many of these are preventable with good braking skills (and good execution in ‘the moment of truth’).
+I believe many of these are preventable with good braking skills and good execution in ‘the moment of truth’.
 Every crash prevented makes life better for riders, for their families and loved ones, and for the riding community as a whole.

 - Spell out several common braking errors and their consequences